xlang-foundation/xlang/README.md

 * Running faster than python about 3x-5x

 # for AI/Deep learning
-- fully optimized tensor architecture with data flow graph
+- fully optimized tensor computing architecture
+- easily build neural network with tensor expression
 - automatically generate tensor data flow graph and compile for target
-- boost inference/training speed at least 8x in GPU(CUDA)
+- boost inference/training performance about 6x-10x in GPU(CUDA)

 # How to Build
 - build from Windows